maxi07/Teams-Presence/README.md

 - [x] Check for version number
 - [x] Check for weekdays

+The difference of this solution in comparison to my original inspiration is that my app
+- has **no heavy web servers** running in the background
+- no need for installing homebridge
+- no need for writing custom plugins
+- has a simple download and registration process.

 ## Prerequisites
 - Get Rasbian running with the latest version of Python3
-- Solder your pHAT with your Raspberry Pi
+- Solder your [Unicorn pHAT](https://shop.pimoroni.com/products/unicorn-phat) with your Raspberry Pi
+- *Optionally* use a [diffuser](https://shop.pimoroni.com/products/phat-diffuser) to make the result more attractive

 ## Installation
 To install the script and all the according libraries, clone the repository and run the ```sudo ./install.sh``` command.